MarcMouries/Sheet-Music/tune_catalog_schema.md

 ## 14. Primary Tags
 **What it is:**
-Readable high‑level classification string combining genre + mood.
+Readable high‑level classification string combining genre + mood. we may want to split the genre & mood.

 Examples:
 - “Folk › Irish jig; mood: energetic”